UN-O/ai-playground/README.md

-This is a playground of AI-SDK 3.x by UNO
+This is a playground of AI-SDK 3.4

 ## Local Build

-First, add OPENAI_API_KEY then run the development server:
+Add OPENAI_API_KEY then run the development server:

 ```bash
 yarn install